 Learn More:

 We want to recognize that the area we know as Grand Canyon has been home to indigenous communities for a very long time before it was explored by others from around the world.
-There are many more incredible stories and women throughout the history of Grand Canyon that weren’t covered, so we hope this inspires you to continue learning!
+There are many more incredible stories and women throughout the history of the Grand Canyon that weren’t covered, so we hope this inspires you to continue learning!